Gilcrease Expressway: Future

-The next portion of the Gilcrease Expressway to be constructed is the segment between North 41st W Avenue and Edison Street in West Tulsa.
-Although, the section between 41st W Ave and Edison Street is named 31st Street N, 53rd West Avenue, Newton Street and 57th West Avenue.
+The next portion of the Gilcrease Expressway to be constructed is the segment between 41st West Avenue and Edison Street in West Tulsa.
+Although, the section between 41st West Avenue and Edison Street is named 31st Street North, 53rd West Avenue, Newton Street and 57th West Avenue.

-Many homes have been removed along South 57th West Avenue between West 26th Street and West 21st Street.
+Many homes have been removed along 57th West Avenue between West 26th Street and West 21st Street.
 Plans include construction of a bridge over the Arkansas River, connecting Sand Springs and Berryhill.

 $88 million of a $918.7 million tax increase will be put forward to the expressway's extension.